-Tip: Don’t have a space to hang it on?
-There are swinging chairs that have its own stands and don’t need to be hung from the ceiling.
-There are also hammocks that have its own stands and don’t need to be supported by posts or trunks.
+Tip: Don't have a space to hang it on?
+There are swinging chairs with frames.
+There is no need to use the ceiling.
+Some hammocks come with hanging accessories and stands.
+They don't need to be supported by posts or trunks.

-If you want to be reminded of your Santorini vacation - Get yourself a dome-shaped or teardrop daybed and make your own nook that will keep you shaded from the sun.
+If you want to rekindle your Santorini vacation - Get yourself a dome-shaped or teardrop daybed and make your nook that will keep you shaded from the sun.
 Buy them with cushions in upholstered and fade-proof fabrics like Sunbrella and be prepared to have a summer retreat in your very own patio.

 Tip: You can also get a daybed with a retractable canopy to bask in the fresh air while you lounge around.

 If you want to feel like you're in Paris - Bistro tables are always a sophisticated addition to a small patio.
-Put a small potted plant as your centerpiece and go ahead and eat that baguette or croissant for breakfast.
-If you’re planning to put it in an unshaded area, make sure to get umbrellas for shade and protection.
+Put a small potted plant as your centerpiece, and eat that baguette or croissant for breakfast.
+If you're planning to put it in an unshaded area, make sure to get umbrellas for shade and protection.
 There are also bistro tables that come with holes for outdoor umbrellas.

 Tip: Get folding bistro sets that are easy to store away when winter comes.

 If you want the Tuscan feel - Get beautifully carved wooden furniture in teak.
-Add some trellises and let vines crawl through.
+Add some trellises and let vines crawl through the lattices.
 Matte metal furniture is also used a lot in Tuscan designs.

-Tip: Use earth-toned furnishings like terracotta or a warm brown, greyish beige colored pillows and rugs to complete your Tuscan set-up.
+Tip: Use earth-toned furnishings like terracotta or warm brown, greyish beige-colored pillows and rugs to complete your Tuscan set-up.

-If you want to keep everyone’s toes and fingers warm - Treat your guests to a warm night by getting a fire pit that will not only keep them warm but hey smores anyone?
-Add heavy and large meal lanterns that won’t be blown away by the wind.
+If you want to keep everyone's toes and fingers warm, treat your guests to a warm night by getting a fire pit that will keep them warm, but hey smores anyone?
+Add heavy and large meal lanterns that won't be blown away by the wind.
 Add throws, rugs, and patio heat lamps to keep everyone warm and toasty.

-Tip: Don’t just cover the grill yet.
-Cold nights will be the perfect time to fire up a grill or brick oven, serving hot delicious meals and keeping everyone’s tummies hot and full.
+Tip: Don't just cover the grill yet.
+Cold nights will be the perfect time to fire up a restaurant or brick oven, serving hot delicious meals and keeping everyone's tummies warm and full.

 Tip: With Bohemian style, you can subdue your color palette with pastel colors or a monochromatic palette or go eclectic and choose different patterns and textures and make it colorful and wild.

-Tip: Use cantilever and tilting umbrellas that is big enough to cast you some shade even when you decide to move to a different lounge chair.
+Tip: Use cantilever and tilting umbrellas big enough to cast you some shade even when you decide to move to a different lounge chair.

 If you want to give your friends a good time - Go and get a small bar table if your space does not allow for a built-in bar.
-Equip it with some drinking glasses and a mini fridge if there is still space.
+Equip it with some drinking glasses and a mini-fridge if there is still space.
 Complete the look by adding bar stools.
-A bar table and high stools are also a great substitute for dining sets that may sometimes occupy a large portion of space in your patio.
+A bar table and high seats are also an excellent substitute for dining sets that may sometimes occupy a large portion of space in your patio.

 Tip: Impress anyone with a mobile bar cart that you can push around to serve refreshments to your guests.
-It also serves as an extra place for your liquor and glasses as well as ice buckets.
+It also serves as a special place for your liquor and glasses, as well as ice buckets.

-If you need more space in your patio - For a limited space, consider getting dual-purpose furniture like a picnic table that folds into a bench or daybeds with attached canopies to eliminate the need for an umbrella.
-Get space saving furniture like a dining table with angled chairs that stow perfectly underneath when not in use.
+If you need more space in your patio - For limited space, consider getting dual-purpose furniture like a picnic table that folds into a bench or daybeds with attached canopies to eliminate the need for an umbrella.
+Get space-saving furniture like a dining table with angled chairs that stow perfectly underneath when not in use.

 Tip: Buy furniture that has built-in storage underneath like benches and ottomans.